changesets/action/README.md

 - published - A boolean value to indicate whether a publishing is happened or not
 - publishedPackages - A JSON array to present the published packages.
 The format is `[{"name": "@xx/xx", "version": "1.2.0"}, {"name": "@xx/xy", "version": "0.8.9"}]`

+### Tokens

+Assuming you configure this action to run on push to your default branch, this action does two things :

+1. Creates and Keeps a PR updated with the result of running its versioning logic (by default this is the `version` command from `@changeset/cli`)
+2. When there are no `.changeset/*.md` files in the added or modified files, it runs some publish logic.

+For this action to successfully do `1` and `2`, the `GITHUB_TOKEN` input needs to be a Personal Access Token with the following scopes:

+-

 ### Example workflow:

 #### Without Publishing